MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/advanced.md

 See [this article](https://www.microsoft.com/research/project/azure-virtual-filtering-platform/) for more information.

 >[!IMPORTANT]
 >vfpctrl.exe is a tool installed with VFP for diagnostic purposes and should be used by Administrators only under the direction of Microsoft Support.
-Any other use is unsupported and could result in system instability.
+Any other use is unsupported and could result in system instability or compromise security in ways that could leave the container host vulnerable to attacks from the container.

 ## Tips & Insights